kalekdev/uni/semester-1/lineare-algebra/notes.typ

   k(bold(A)) = sqrt(abs(lambda_"max" (bold(A)))/abs(lambda_"min" (bold(A))))
 $

-It is purely a property of the matrix based on how much bigger the maximum eigenvalue is than the minimum eigenvalue - ie how much more the matrix stretches vectors in a specific direction than the others - which makes it more susceptible to computational errors.
+It is purely a property of the matrix based on how much bigger the maximum eigenvalue is than the minimum eigenvalue - ie how much more the matrix stretches vectors in a specific direction than the others - which makes it less "unitary" and more susceptible to computational errors.

 LTD: Benchmark condition numbers of different types of matrices.